HyperviewHQ/hyperview_docs/documentation/product/connectivity/index.md

 # Connectivity

-The Connectivity feature allows users to add and manage connections and circuits.
-It provides a convenient way to store, manage, and report on network connections between assets.
+The Connectivity feature allows users to document, visualize and audit the physical network layer of their network.
+It provides a convenient way to store, manage, and report on network Connections (A to B) and Circuits (A to Z) between assets.

 ```{toctree}
 :maxdepth: 2